aminya/setup-cpp/README.md

 wget "https://github.com/aminya/setup-cpp/releases/download/v0.5.3/setup_cpp_mac"
 chmod +x setup_cpp_mac
 sudo ./setup_cpp_mac --compiler llvm --cmake true --ninja true --ccache true --vcpkg true

+source ~/.profile # reload the environment
 ```

 NOTE: In the `compiler` entry, you can specify the version after `-` like `llvm-11.0.0`.
 For the tools, instead of `true` that chooses the default version, you can pass a specific version.

+NOTE: you will not need `sudo` if you are already a root user (e.g., in a GitLab runner).

 ### With Nodejs